 The following are websites where you might find work answering questions:

-- Just Answer – to talk to doctors, lawyers, mechanics, and more, check out their site.
+- Just Answer – if you want to talk with doctors, lawyers, mechanics, and more, check out their site.

-- look for websites that answer questions about a niche or specialty you know about
+- Niche Forums – look for websites that answer questions about a niche or specialty you know about.

 These jobs support lawyers and courts.
 Some of the jobs require you to have some knowledge of law or how lawyers work.
 Some might require you to have prior research experience.
 Others require nothing more than being a U.S. citizen who is 18 or older!